xlladdins/xll/docs/Excel4MacrosH-P.md

 **PASTE**(to\_reference)

-To\_reference    is a reference to the cell or range of cells where you want to paste what you have copied.
+To\_reference&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cell or range of cells where you want to paste what you have copied.
 If to\_reference is omitted, Microsoft Excel pastes to the current selection.
 If there is nothing to paste, the macro halts.

 **Related Functions**

-COPY   Copies and pastes data or objects
+COPY&nbsp;&nbsp;&nbsp;Copies and pastes data or objects

-CUT   Cuts or moves data or objects
+CUT&nbsp;&nbsp;&nbsp;Cuts or moves data or objects

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

-INSERT   Inserts cells
+INSERT&nbsp;&nbsp;&nbsp;Inserts cells

-PASTE.LINK   Pastes copied data and establishes a link to its source
+PASTE.LINK&nbsp;&nbsp;&nbsp;Pastes copied data and establishes a link to its source

-PASTE.SPECIAL   Pastes specific components of copied data
+PASTE.SPECIAL&nbsp;&nbsp;&nbsp;Pastes specific components of copied data

 Return to [top](#H)